xamidev/pyflightplanner/README.md

 WIP
 ### Usage

-`python planner.py`
+`python main.py`

+### Data needed to plan a flight

+- Departure and arrival airports ICAO codes
+- Crew, passengers, and luggage weight

+### Data needed to add an aircraft

+- Fuel consumption
+- Price per engine hour
+- Weight and Balance data
+- Base factor

 ### Why do this project?

-- To learn about Oriented Object Programming (OOP)
+- To learn about Object-Oriented Programming (OOP)
 - To expand my Python general knowledge
-- To learn how to use Scrapy
+- To learn how to use BeautifulSoup
 - And because it could be useful to me

 ### Supported planes